-Axicabtagene ciloleucel ^a and tisagenlecleucel ^b CRS (CART-3) Typical time to onset: 2-3 days Typical duration: 7-8 days Manifestation may include fever, hypotension, tachycardia, hypoxia, and chills.
+Axicabtagene ciloleucel a and tisagenlecleucel b CRS ( CART-3 ) Typical time to onset: 2-3 days Typical duration: 7-8 days Manifestation may include fever, hypotension, tachycardia, hypoxia, and chills.
 CRS may be associated with cardiac, hepatic, and/or renal dysfunction.
 Serious events may include atrial fibrillation and ventricular tachycardia, cardiac arrest, cardiac failure, renal insufficiency, capillary leak syndrome, hypotension, hypoxia, and hemophagocytic lymphohistiocytosis/macrophage activation syndrome (HLH/MAS).
-Neurologic Toxicity (CART-4) Typical time to onset: 4-6 days Typical duration: 14-17 days The most common neurologic toxicities include encephalopathy, headache, tremor, dizziness, aphasia, delirium, insomnia, anxiety, and autonomic neuropathy.
+Neurologic Toxicity ( CART-4 ) Typical time to onset: 4-10 days Typical duration: 14-17 days The most common neurologic toxicities include encephalopathy, headache, tremor, dizziness, aphasia, delirium, insomnia, anxiety, and autonomic neuropathy.
 Agitation, hyperactivity, or signs of psychosis can also occur.
 Serious events including seizures, as well as fatal and serious cases of cerebral edema, have occurred.
-Hemophagocytic Lymphohistiocytosis/Macrophage- Activation Syndrome (HLH/MAS) During CRS (CART-3) Criteria for considering HLH/MAS: Rapidly rising and high ferritin (>5,000 ng/mL) with cytopenias in the context of CRS, especially if accompanied by any of the following: Miscellaneous Patients may exhibit cytopenias for weeks to months following lymphodepleting chemotherapy and CAR T-cell therapy infusion.
+Hemophagocytic Lymphohistiocytosis/Macrophage- Activation Syndrome (HLH/MAS) During CRS ( CART-3 ) Criteria for considering HLH/MAS: Rapidly rising and high ferritin (&gt;5,000 ng/mL) with cytopenias in the context of CRS, especially if accompanied by any of the following: Grade ≥ 3 increase in serum bilirubin, AST, ALT Grade ≥ 3 oliguria or increase in serum creatinine Grade ≥ 3 pulmonary edema Presence of hemophagocytosis in bone marrow or organs based on histopathologic assessment of cell morphology and/or CD68 IHC.
+Miscellaneous Patients may exhibit cytopenias for weeks to months following lymphodepleting chemotherapy and CAR T-cell therapy infusion.
 Long-term B-cell aplasia and hypogammaglobulinemia can occur in patients with a complete remission after CAR T-cell therapy infusion.

-^a Axicabtagene ciloleucel: Median time to CRS onset of 2 days (range: 1-12 days), median duration of 7 days (range: 2-58 days).
+a Axicabtagene ciloleucel: Median time to CRS onset of 2 days (range: 1-12 days), median duration of 7 days (range: 2-58 days).
 Median time to neurotoxicity onset of 4 days (range: 1-43 days), median duration of 17 days.

-^bTisagenlecleucel: Median time to CRS onset of 3 days (range: 1-51 days), median duration of 8 days (range: 1-36 days).
+b Tisagenlecleucel: Median time to CRS onset of 3 days (range: 1-51 days), median duration of 8 days (range: 1-36 days).
 Median time to neurotoxicity onset of 6 days (range: 1-359 days); median duration of 14 days.